nullPtrErikaS/nullPtrErikaS/README.md

 ### Hi there 👋

-Hello!
-I'm a Computer Science student at the University of Wisconsin, Madison, graduating in May 2026.
-My academic focus is Software Development, but anything under the CS umbrella interests me.
-I have a background in C++, C, Python, and Java.
-I've also dabbled in computer vision through the Early Research Scholar Program and fine-tuned my data analysis skills at KPMG.
+My tech journey began with a love for sandbox games, where I discovered the joy of letting my creativity run free.
+I'm a Computer Science student at the University of Wisconsin, Madison, graduating in May 2026, with a passion for all areas within the CS field.

-Beyond the classroom, I'm deeply engaged in the tech community.
-At UIC, I organize SparksHacks, contribute to event planning and outreach at the Latinx Organization for Growth in Computing and Academics, and keep everyone informed through newsletters for Women in Computer Science.
+While at UIC, I was actively involved in the tech community, holding four board positions and participating in a research role.
+I'm excited about finding a 2025 internship where I can meet new people, apply my skills, and continue growing.

-When not coding, I find joy in crafting Python games like Space Invaders and the Harry Potter Sorting Hat.
-Inspired by my love for sandbox games, I love creating things in and out of the digital realm.
+On a more personal note, I love Pusheen's puzzle games and am enthusiastic about personal growth.
+Pushing myself out of my comfort zone excites me because it means improving.
+If this sounds interesting, let's connect!
+Also, if you want to learn more about my projects and experiences, please visit my website.

 <!--
 **nullPtrErikaS/nullPtrErikaS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.